Starting a Career in Mediation? 5 Key Facts About the ADR Institute

 In the United States alone, an estimated 18 per cent of the population—40 million people—have some form of anxiety.
 But only 10 per cent of those people will receive proper, effective treatment for anxiety.

 It’s a similar story with depression.
-The World Health Organization (WHO) estimates that close to 300 million people worldwide suffer from depression.
-In some countries, fewer than 25 per cent get any kind of treatment.
+The World Health Organization (WHO) estimates that 332 million people worldwide suffer from depression.

 Which brings us to the topic of today’s post: debunking harmful myths around anxiety and depression.